 What you should not do under any circumstances

 Avoid squeezing the tick’s body.
-Often pathogens (such as Borrelia) are harbored in its intestines.
+Often pathogens (such as Borrelia) harbor in its intestines.
 Squizzing or squashing its body could flush them into the wound.

 Do NOT burn the tick and do NOT use glue, oil, or nail polish remover on the tick as long as it is still attached to your body.
 In its agony, the tick may “vomit” its intestinal contents into the wound and the transmission of pathogens is promoted.